npruehs/ue4-rts/README.md

 Also, we're going to add it to the Unreal Marketplace for free soon (tm).

+## Adding The Plugin

+1. Close the Unreal Editor.
+1. Copy the RTSPlugin folder to Plugins folder next to your .uproject file.
+1. Start the Unreal Editor.
+1. Enable the plugin in Edit > Plugins > RTS.

 ## Usage

 ### Setting Up The Framewok